MIRA-KUMAR/Leetcode-Learning/README.md

 A pair (i, j) is called good if nums[i] == nums[j] and i < j.

+# LeetCode 1608.
+Special Array With X Elements Greater Than or Equal X

+You are given an array nums of non-negative integers. nums is considered special if there exists a number x such that there are exactly x numbers in nums that are greater than or equal to x.

+Notice that x does not have to be an element in nums.

+Return x if the array is special, otherwise, return -1.
+It can be proven that if nums is special, the value for x is unique.

 # LeetCode 1710.
 Maximum Units on a Truck

 You are assigned to put some amount of boxes onto one truck.
 You are given a 2D array boxTypes, where boxTypes[i] = [numberOfBoxesi, numberOfUnitsPerBoxi]: